The coarse index class with support: Introduction

 \section{Introduction}

-Coarse geometry studies the large-scale geometry of spaces, and such spaces often come with an additional action of a discrete group.
-An interesting class of examples is provided by the universal coverings of compact spaces with the action of the fundamental groups.
-Large-scale invariants can be obtained by applying equivariant coarse homology theories.

-Coarse (co)homology theories were introduced by Roe \cite{roe_index_1,MR1147350}.
+Coarse (co)homology theories were introduced by Roe \cite{roe_index_1,MR1147350} in order to produce large-scale invariants of metric spaces.
 Since then {they} experienced a broad development with many applications to index theory, geometric group theory, isomorphism conjectures like the Baum--Connes and Farrell--Jones conjectures, surgery theory or the classification of metrics of positive scalar curvature.

-In order to provide a very general formal framework for coarse geometry we introduced in \cite{equicoarse} the category of $G$-bornological coarse spaces.
+In order to provide a very general formal framework for coarse geometry capturing all known examples in \cite{equicoarse} we introduced the category $G\BC$ of $G$-bornological coarse spaces.
 These are $G$-sets equipped with a compatible bornology and coarse structure.
-The bornology is used in order to encode local finiteness conditions, while the coarse structure captures the large-scale geometry of the space.
-We further proposed a notion of an equivariant coarse homology theory and studied the universal example.

-In the present paper we consider equivariant coarse $K$-homology $\KX^{G}$ which we construct in detail in \cite{bu}.
+Metric spaces with isometric $G$-action represent $G$-bornological coarse spaces in a natural way.
+We further proposed a notion of an equivariant coarse homology theory and studied the universal example of such a homology theory.
+In the present paper we in particular consider the equivariant coarse $K$-homology $\KX^{G}$ which is constructed in detail in \cite{bu}.

+The applications of the category $G\BC$ and coarse homology theories to the Farrel-Jones and Novikov conjectures have been developed in \cite{unik}, \cite{desc} and \cite{fajo}.
+The goal of the present paper make the general theory and the functor $K\cX^{G}$ applicable to index theory and to provide the background for \cite{coarsevew}, \cite{Bunke:2021aa}.

-One of the original sources of interest in coarse geometry was the application to the index theory of Dirac operators.
-The index of a Dirac operator on a compact manifold is an integer, or equivalently, a class in the $K$-theory of the $C^{*}$-algebra of compact operators.
-Roe \cite{MR1147350} observed that one can define an index of a Dirac operator on a complete Riemannian manifold as a $K$-theory class of a certain algebra, now called Roe algebra, capturing large-scale properties of the bornological coarse space.
+Indeed, index theory was one of the original sources of interest in coarse geometry.
+Roe \cite{MR1147350} observed that one can define an index of a Dirac operator on a complete Riemannian manifold as a $K$-theory class of a certain $C^{*}$-algebra, now called the Roe algebra, capturing large-scale properties of the underlying Riemannian manifold.
 This index is interesting since it encodes non-trivial information on the non-invertibility of the Dirac operator.
+The main objective of the present paper is to provide a reference for the construction of the index class of a $G$-equivariant Dirac operator on a complete Riemannian manifold $M$ with isometric $G$-action as a class in $K\cX^{G}(M)$, i.e., the value of the coarse homology theory $K\cX^{G}$ on the bornological coarse space represented by $M$.
+This is non-trivial since, in contrast to classical definitions, $K\cX^{G}(M)$ is not defined as the $K$-theory of the specific Roe algebra carrying the index.
+This will be explained in this introduction in greater detail further below.

 One possible reason for the invertibility of a Dirac operator and hence the triviality of the index is the positivity of the zero-order term in the Weizenboeck formula, e.g., the scalar curvature of the manifold in the case of the spin Dirac operator.
 If this term is positive on some subset of the manifold only, then the index information is supported on the complement of that subset.
 The precise formulation of this fact is due to Roe \cite{Roe:2012fk} and leads to the notion of the coarse index class of a Dirac operator with support.